olegvorobiov/cfl-ctf-challenge/README.md

 3. Deploy NeuVector to a namespace of your choice, pick the name of the release as you wish:

     ```helm install nv -n nv --create-namespace ./helm/core -f ./helm/core/values.yaml --set manager.ingress.host="nv.rd.localhost"```
-4. After installation navigate to Rancher Desktop, go to Port Forwarding and find the webui service and forward it to a port `8443`.
+4. After installation, give it about two minutes for NeuVector to startup, then navigate to Rancher Desktop, go to Port Forwarding and find the webui service and forward it to a port `8443`.

     ![rd5](https://github.com/olegvorobiov/cfl-ctf-challenge/blob/master/images/rd5.png)
 5. Open your favorite browser and navigate to https://nv.rd.localhost:8443